noele952/Hydro_Pico_Garden/README-construction.md

 ## Introduction

-This guide provides step-by-step instructions on assembling your hydroponic garden using simple materials.
-It is more meant as a general guideline, modify as needed.
+This guide provides step-by-step instructions on assembling the HydroPico garden using simple materials.
+It is meant as a general guideline, modify and adjust as neccesary.
 The design requires three principal things, a vessel to hold the garden(plants, fluids, etc.), a neck to put the camera in a position to take pictures of the garden, and a project box to contain the hardware.

 ## Materials

-We assume some of the materials form the [Hardware Section](README-webapp.md) of the guide(heating element, thermistor, etc.)
+We assume some of the materials from the [Hardware Section](README-webapp.md) of the guide(heating element, thermistor, etc.)

 - Epoxy, or similar adhesive